bilgino/angularforddd/README.md

 bounded context marks the boundaries of an application service.
 An application service is a concretion of the bounded context pattern!
 This is similar to **Domain Modules** where we mark the boundaries based on features.
 Applying the bounded context pattern to domain modules allows us to structure modules in a domain-driven approach.
 A bounded context should consist of at least one aggregate and may consist of several aggregates.
-An important aspect with regard to SPA applications is that the (client- or server-side) bounded context must integrate a RESTful interface, as the Angular router engine complies with the navigational behaviour of hypermedia APIs.
-A bounded context should not only be coupled to the URI of the entry point (root): `/BoundedContextA/*API`; `/BoundedContextB/*API`.
+An important consideration with Angular applications is that the client- or server-side bounded context should integrate with REST-based interfaces, as the Angular router engine complies with the navigational behaviour of hypermedia APIs.
+A bounded context may be coupled to the entry point (root URL) like in HATEOAS.: `/BoundedContextA/*API`; `/BoundedContextB/*API`.
 A bounded context can be assigned either to an entire page or to page segments.

 Interaction between the bounded context pattern and domain modules: